selenehyun/gh-push/README.md

 I am using it myself, and the build results of the code I write [here](https://github.com/polym-team/official-site) are deployed [here.](https://github.com/polym-team/polym-team.github.io)

-## **Be careful** ⚠️
+## **Be careful**
-⚠️ This action erases all files in the repository to be deployed and then deploys only the new changes.
+⚠️ This action clear all files in the repository to be deployed and then deploys only the new changes.

 ## Inputs
 ### `GITHUB_TOKEN`